AJAberdein/dominoes/readme.md

 ## Installing

-Just Pull the repo
+Just pull the repo,
-There are no dependencies to install
+there are no dependencies to install

 ## Running CLI